 13:20 – Pass the Rockpile, a 350-meter high rocky hill used by the US Marines as an outpost.
 The caves at the top provided protection, while allowing artillery placed there to control the surrounding area.
 Shortly after, a hill is being dynamited, and I’m detained by workers for several minutes until the blasting and the falling rocks have finished.
 I’m hoping the break will provide a resurgence of energy, but it’s just misplaced optimism, as the desperate struggle between a set purpose and an utterly exhausted frame continues.

-14:00 – My sodium levels have plunged and Hyponatremia is setting in, causing my body to start shutting down and turning my dream into a nightmare.
+14:00 – My body is starting to shut down and turning my dream into a nightmare.
 Searching the depths of my stamina, with both legs crying out their complaints by cramping, I’m enjoying this purposeless suffer-fest about as much as a spinal tap!
 I guess the moral is if you’re going to try and run across a country in a day, pick a narrow one.
 Yes, I know; many draw wide admiration from my almost Socratic wisdom!

 14:35 – After a water stop I set off again with the grace of a tortoise with tendinitis, and feeling alone in the world of moan.
 With every joint passionately protesting, I try and focus on the near impossible task of getting each foot to follow the other, but it feels like trying to empty the ocean with a teaspoon.
 I remind myself that in order to finish an ultra-marathon, the ‘can’ of the heart, must overcome the ‘can’t’ of all the other muscles.